PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 mu.inbound({role: 'report'}, dns(redis, {portName: '_main', name: 'redis', list: 'report'}))
 ```

 Here we are using DNS to discover the Redis service as before, supplying the portName and service name for discovery.
-We are also supplying the name of the internal lis structure that Redis should use for these messages.
-Internally Mu will use and `events` list for event recording information and a `report` list for report requests.
+We are also supplying the name of the internal list structure that Redis should use for these messages.
+Internally Mu will use an `events` list for event recording information and a `report` list for report requests.
 The report list is used by our offline reporting tool.

 The `event-service` simply records each event into a MongoDB database and provides a simple report function on this database when requested.